ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **TrackLocation**

   Sends the current latitude and longitude coordinates.
-Also uses points of interest defined in the `ADBMobileConfig.json` file to determine if the location provided as a parameter is within any of your POI.
-If the current coordinates are within a defined POI, a context data variable is populated and sent with the `TrackLocation` call.
+Also uses points of interest defined in the `ADBMobileConfig.json` file to determine whether the location that was provided as a parameter is in any of your POIs.
+If the current coordinates are in a defined POI, a context data variable is populated and sent with the `TrackLocation` call.

   * Here is the syntax for this method: